Connecting drives

 10. Confirm the IAM role policy is embedded and the bucket policy is added, then click Next.

 11. Select whether to set the drive as a default drive.
-Be aware of how changing the default drive affects assets.
+Not usually recommended, see Managing default drives for details.

 12. Click Done